Our “avoidance ” of this topic is doing more harm than good.

 From as young as toddlers, children notice the differences in each other and this, is in my opinion, is the best time to start the conversation.
 We need to foster in our children a positive racial identity – both for them and the ‘other’.

-As parents, we often assume that our children know what is right, that they realise that people are different, and we shrug off the responsibility of teaching them about the beauty of it.
+As parents, we often assume that our children know what is right, that they realize that people are different, and we shrug off the responsibility of teaching them about the beauty of it.

 We all know that children are like sponges, soaking up every morsel of information that surrounds them.
 Whether good or bad?
 Are we willing to take responsibility for the way our children view those who are different from them?